quan12yt/FriendsManagement/README.md

 **Show list friends of an email**
 ----
-Return json that contains list emails and number of emails
+Return json that contains list emails and the amount of them .
 * **URL**

    `/emails/friends`